 eligibility criteria below are set by the government, under the Transport Act 2000:

-If you are disabled, you will automatically qualify if you are in receipt of:
+If you are disabled, you will automatically qualify if you:

 We will need proof of identity and a current Department of Works and pensions (DWP) award letter.